A Nice Indian Boy: Production

+The film was produced by Renee Witt, Charlie McSpadden, Andrew Calof, and Justin Baldoni, and executive produced by Mindy Kaling and Daniel Bekerman.
+Production companies involved with the film are Levantine Films, Baldoni's Wayfarer Studios, Kaling's Kaling International, and Bekerman's Scythia Films.

 Release

 A Nice Indian Boy premiered at South by Southwest on March 12, 2024.
 It was selected as the opening night film for NewFest on 10 October 2024, and then had its international premiere at BFI London Film Festival on 15 October 2024.

 In December 2024, it was announced that Blue Harbor Entertainment would handle distribution in the United States.
 The film's first trailer was released on March 4, 2025, and the film was released in cinemas in the US on April 4, 2025.
-The film was also released in India on October 17, 2025 with the altered title A Nice Boy.
+The film was also released in India on October 17, 2025, with the altered title A Nice Boy.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 97% based on 58 reviews.
 The website's critics consensus reads, "Buoyed by Karan Soni and Jonathan Groff's appealingly sweet performances, A Nice Indian Boy navigates cultural mores and romance with an infectiously kind heart."
 Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 7 critics, indicating "universal acclaim".
 The film received the audience award at the 2024 Tasveer Film Festival and won the Sherzum Award at the 2024 Hamptons Film Festival.